orgvue2/orgvue-advanced/scenario_modelling/branching_exercise_re-organisation_by_planning_gro.md

 3. As we want to review and assign actions for one planning group at a time, filter it to ‘P&P’ using Filter Control

 4. For this example, to make those under-performing with high absence instances redundant, change the column to Bradford Index and colour by Performance Ranking
+  * **Note:** Bradford Index is a measure of absenteeism.
+It weights the number of absent instances higher than the total duration
 ![](3A-028.bradfordindex.png)
 5. Assign those with Bradford Index higher than 600 and Performance Ranking lower than 6 ‘Redundant’ by drag-drop
 ![](3A-029.bradfordredundant.png)